inductiva/inductiva/docs-sources/quantumespresso/webinars/quantumespresso-video-tutorial.md

 </div>

 ## 📢 Stay Connected
-Subscribe to our [YouTube channel](https://www.youtube.com/@inductivaresearchlabs4204) and sign up for [upcoming events](https://lu.ma/calendar/cal-xwViWU64Q39XkHQ) to stay updated with our latest content, expert insights, and hands-on tutorials — designed to help you master cloud-powered HPC simulation.
+Subscribe to our [YouTube channel](https://www.youtube.com/@inductivaresearchlabs4204) to stay updated with our latest content, expert insights, and hands-on content — designed to help you master cloud-powered HPC simulation.

 <br>